kaminski-pawel/CV-NZ/CV-NZ.md

 ## Current Status

-Looking for a full-time work as Software/Application Programmer in New Zealand (on-location).
+Looking for a full-time work as Software/Application Programmer in New Zealand (on-location) or in Australia (remotely from New Zealand).

+My favorite languages are Python, TypeScript, and JavaScript.
 I am seeking a job that will allow me to realize my skills.
 I want to develop in the field of writing complex business logic and data-intensive applications.
-My favorite languages are Python, TypeScript, and JavaScript (in that order).

 I really like solving technical problems and learning how systems work.
 I am a business-oriented programmer, more focused on delivering customer value than technical issues.
-Before I started writing software, I worked as a lawyer with a tax specialization and got to know inside out how business works, both big and small.

 On a personal level, I have a family in New Zealand that I would like to join.